EUREKA GlobalStars Taiwan digital industrial collaborations

 Your project can focus on feasibility studies and industrial research as defined in the general guidance.

-An online briefing event will be held on Tuesday 21st September at 1pm UK time: click here to register to attend.
+An online briefing event will be held on Tuesday 21st September at 1pm UK time.

 If you want help to find a project collaborator, contact KTN’s European team.